MIPS/gcc/power7-meissner/gcc/config/rs6000/altivec.md

   DONE;
 }")

-;; Vector shift left in bits.
+;; Vector shift right in bits.
 Currently supported ony for shift ;; amounts that can be expressed as byte shifts (divisible by 8).
 ;; General shift amounts can be supported using vsro + vsr.
 We're ;; not expecting to see these yet (the vectorizer currently